yhyoon/pldi2023-artifact/README.md

 ### Dependencies

-* `python3`: for running build and evaluation scripts The build and evaluation script is written in [Python3](https://www.python.org/downloads/) Version 3.10 or later is recommended.
+* `python3`: for running build and evaluation scripts The build(configure.py) and evaluation(eval/*.py) scripts are written in [Python3](https://www.python.org/downloads/) Version 3.10 or later is recommended, but we have also tested it on version 3.8.10 without encountering any issues.

 * `curl`: for running some build commands(linux)
 ```sh